tejasrajeevnaik-personal/VerifyEnvironments/README.md

 ## 🎯 Purpose

-The goal of this project is to eliminate repetitive and time-consuming manual checks and ensure that logins across all test environments remain healthy and functional at all times.
+The purpose of this project is:

+- to ensure that logins across all environments remain healthy and functional at all times
+- to eliminate repetitive, time-consuming and error-prone manual checks

 ## 🧩 Overview